YyzHarry/imbalanced-regression/README.md

 ```

 ### FDS
-To apply FDS on customized data, first define FDS module in your network:
+To apply FDS on your customized data/model, you will first need to define the FDS module in your network:
 ```python
 from fds import FDS